List of Castle characters: Martha Rodgers

-Martha Rodgers (Susan Sullivan) is Castle's mother and lives with him and her granddaughter Alexis.
+Martha Rodgers (portrayed by Susan Sullivan) is Castle's mother and lives with him and her granddaughter Alexis.
 She is an actress on and off Broadway.
 She helps her son through the difficulties of raising a teenage girl (even one as mature as Alexis), but is also shown to have an active social life.
 She lives with Castle partly because a previous husband absconded with all her savings.
 Like Lanie and Esposito, she sees the dynamic between Castle and Beckett and especially from season three onward, gently urges her son to pursue the detective romantically.
 After inheriting a million dollars from her old boyfriend and brief fiancé Chet Palburn, Martha has opened the Martha Rodgers School of Acting to occupy her time.
 Martha often adopts highly theatrical gestures and body-movements in her day-to-day life.